Written by Greg Ellifritz

 The majority of post-apocalyptic fiction books have central themes of violence and resource scarcity.
 Those are uncomfortable topics for a lot of people.
 This book is quite different.
 It contains very little violence and no fighting over scarce resources.
 The premise is quite unique.
 A virus kills almost everyone on the planet.
 Only one person in a million survives.
 With very few survivors, acquiring scarce resources isn’t an issue.
 Each survivor has an entire city’s worth of goods to scavenge.
 This book forces the reader to think about alternate ways “the apocalypse” can play out.

 This is a long one.
 It’s actually three books in one and totals 720 pages.
 Most of the reader complaints focus around it’s lack of action and excitement.
 Even without frequent gunfighting scenes, I found it entertaining and enjoyable.
 The primary protagonists are a pair of young teenagers, creating a definite appeal for the children and teens in your family.

-I recognize that this is a short list, but there just aren’t that many books out there that are both useful and entertaining without leading to depression!
-As I find more, I will update the page.
-If you have any good suggestions for me, send me an email!
+I recognize that this isn’t a massive book list.
+There just aren’t that many books out there in the survivalist genre that are both useful and entertaining.
+As I find more of these kind of books, I will update the page.

 If you would like to read more articles like this one, please subscribe to my email updates.

 * Some of the above links (from Amazon.com) are affiliate links.
 If you purchase these items, I get a small percentage of the sale at no extra cost to you.
 I spend a lot of time writing articles on this site.
 All my information is given free of charge.
 Your use of my affiliate links for purchases is an easy way for you to support the writing you enjoy without subscription fees, annoying pop up ads, or donation requests.
 Thank you for helping support my work.